 Dogs dig out of boredom

-The dog could possibly be bored during the day so there are lots of toys aside from the digging toys that you may like to get too … there are things like a Kong or food cube that occupies his mind and tummy; a boomer ball that is completely solid and he will not be able to break it etc.
+The dog could be bored during the day, so there are lots of toys aside from the digging toys that you may like to get too … there are things like a Kong or food cube that occupies his mind and tummy; a boomer ball that is completely solid and he will not be able to break it, etc.

-There are various things that you can try … putting their feces into the hole and covering them, putting in water balloons, using Tabasco or Cayenne Pepper etc to sprinkle on an area you want them to stay away from.
+You can try various things, putting their feces into the hole and covering them, putting in water balloons, using Tabasco or Cayenne Pepper, etc., to sprinkle on an area you want them to stay away from.

-Obedience training with diversity keeps a dog’s mind active which reduces boredom (and many times digging).
+Obedience training with diversity keeps a dog’s mind active, which reduces boredom (and, many times, digging).
 The more unpredictable you are with giving your commands, the more reliable your dog becomes performing the commands.
-You could also teach him to LEAVE IT (which I find a very useful command and use it with everything from food to other dogs).
+You could also teach him to LEAVE IT (which I find a handy command and use everything from food to other dogs).
 You must catch him in the act.
 Just make sure you don’t call him with COME and then tell him off.
-You will end up with a very confused dog that won’t come back when called.
+You will end up with a perplexed dog that won’t come back when called.

 Create a digging pit

 It is similar to a child’s sandpit but is specifically for your dog to use when you go out.
 To encourage your dog to dig bury a specific toy (or toys) each day of the week, e.g., you might bury a ball and a Frisbee or a bone on Mondays … you bury the objects before you go out, so there is something new to find.
 Then take those toys away Monday night or Tuesday morning and put in a couple more different things, and so on.